Tested: Is Squarespace Good For SEO in 2024?

 An XML sitemap helps Google find (and index) all the pages on your site.

 Squarespace automatically sets up and maintains an XML sitemap for your site (pages, blog posts, etc), however, there is no way to edit it.
+But at least, noindex pages will be automatically removed from the sitemap.

 Learn more about XML Sitemaps